tinytag/tinytag/README.md

 The `extra` dict currently *may* contain the following data:
    `url`, `isrc`, `text`, `initial_key`, `lyrics`, `copyright`

+### Images

-Additionally you can also get cover images from ID3 tags:
+Additionally you can also get cover images from tags:

     tag = TinyTag.get('/some/music.mp3', image=True)
     image_data = tag.get_image()

+### Encoding

 To open files using a specific encoding, you can use the `encoding` parameter.
-This parameter is however only used for formats where the encoding isn't explicitly specified.
+This parameter is however only used for formats where the encoding is not explicitly specified.

     TinyTag.get('a_file_with_gbk_encoding.mp3', encoding='gbk')

+### File-like Objects

 To use a file-like object (e.g. BytesIO) instead of a file path, pass a `file_obj` keyword argument: